Ulfbar/odin-recipes/README.md

 # odin-recipes
 'Gon cookin!

-Hello odin!
+Hello Odin!

-While not my first, this is an attmept to build a very simple page with HTML.
+This is an attempt to build a very simple page with HTML.
 I expect to use a variety of elements and links using tags/attributes/values.

-Vegan since 2017 babbeeey plaaaant based recipeees
+Vegan grub galore?